apache/infrastructure-website/content/pages/jira-guidelines.md

 There's a good list of issue types to choose from.
 Make sure you select the most appropriate one.

 #### Project (again)
-Maybe you want Infra to look at a problem with the Apache Widget project.
-Then in this field you would select Widget.
-Most of the time, for an Infra ticket, you will select Infra again.
+For an Infra ticket, if you want Infra to look at a problem with the Apache Widget project, in this field select `Widget`.
+Most of the time, for an Infra ticket, select `Infra`.

 #### Summary
 This is your quick statement of your problem or request.
-"Infra is broken!" would not be a useful statement.
+"Things are broken!" would not be a useful statement.
 Something like "Self-serve site hangs, then crashes" is more likely to get the right person's attention and a prompt resolution to the problem.

 #### Priority
 Make your best guess at how urgent this thing is.
-Infra triages Jira tickets by their prioritiesm, and may adjust the priority of a ticket if we feel its current setting is too high or too low.
+Infra, and many projects, triage Jira tickets by their priorities, and may adjust the priority of a ticket if its current setting seems too high or too low.

 The options are

   - **Blocker**: a time-sensitive issue that is hindering a basic function of a project. (_example: "We just announced a new release, but SVN is not allowing us to upload or move the artifacts."_)
   - **Critical**: a time-sensitive issue that is disrupting the project, but does not hinder basic functions. (_"Our website has been defaced."_)
   - **Major**: this issue needs attention soon, but is not hindering basic functions.
 Most requests for new resources fall into this category. (_"Add a Git repository."_)
-  - **Minor**: this issue needs attention, but is not time-sensitive and does not hinder basic functions. (_"Fix a JavaScript error on our website."_)
+  - **Minor**: this issue needs attention, but is not time-sensitive and does not hinder basic functions. (_"Fix a JavaScript error on the website."_)
   - **Trivial**: this issue is minimal and has no time constraints. ( _"The copyright year on Infra web page bla.html is incorrect."_)

 #### Component/s
 Select one or more components that this issue or request relates to.
-If you cannot figure out what to pick, select "Other/misc".
+If you cannot figure out what to pick, select `Other/misc`.

 #### Fix Version/s
 This an optional field, useful if your issue concerns a specific Infra tool or service and you know the version you are using.

 #### Assignee
 If you specify someone here, that person receives an alert about the issue.
-You can accept the default (Automatic) to put the issue in the queue for the Infra team.
+You can accept the default (Automatic) to put the issue in the queue for the Infra or project team's attention.

 #### Environment
 This is an optional field where you can describe your operating system, software platform and/or hardware specifications if they are relevant to the bug, task, or feature request.

 #### Description
 Provide the juicy details here.
-For example, for a bug report, Infra needs to know how to reproduce the thing you ran into.
+For example, for an infrastructure bug report, Infra needs to know how to reproduce the thing you ran into.
 Describe what you were doing ("I was logged in to bla.html using Firefox"), what you wanted to do ("I wanted to do xxx"), what you expected to happen, and what you actually experienced.

-For a feature request, it helps if you can not only describe the feature, but explain why the project needs it.
+For a feature request, it helps if you can not only describe the feature, but explain why the ASF or the specific project needs it.

 #### Other fields
-There are many more optional fields that you can probably skip.
+There are many optional fields that you can probably skip.

 When you have completed entering the useful information, click **Create** to create the ticket.

-<h3 id="followup">Follow-up<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h3>
+<h3 id="followup">Jira tickets for Infra<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h3>

+The largest group of tickets assigned to Infra are requests for Infra to perform a task of one sort or another.
+The next largest category is reports of possible bugs in the Infrastructure system.

 Here are details about Infra's typical <a href="https://infra.apache.org/responsetime.html" target="_blank">response times</a> to Jira tickets and other requests, which largely depend on the severity of the issue.
 If a work week has gone by without a response, feel free to write a reminder email to `users@infra.apache.org`, including the Jira ticket number.